 Program Officer, EURICS.

 Economist by training, alumnus of the College of Europe in Bruges.
-She obtained research grants from the University of Turin on labor economics and from the University of Rome 2-Tor Vergata on the economics of the European integration.
+She obtained research scholarship from the University of Turin on labor economics and from the University of Rome 2-Tor Vergata on the economics of the European integration.
 Before joining Eurics, she worked as a scientific coordination officer at the Collège d’études Mondiales of the Maison des Sciences de l’Homme, in particular as program manager of the "International Panel on Social Progress", association of 300 researchers with the goal of assessing methods for improving the main institutions of modern societies.
 Prior to moving to Paris she was for 5 years Staff to the CEO of the Italian bank Intesa Sanpaolo as European policy analyst and lived in the United States for several years where she worked as an analyst at Noventi Ventures, a venture capital fund dedicated to alternative energies.